pinkkila/palvelinten_hallinta-miniprojekti/README.md

 # palvelinten_hallinta-miniprojekti
-This is assignment for Palvelinten Hallinta course taught by Tero Karvinen https://terokarvinen.com/palvelinten-hallinta/
+This is an assignment for the Palvelinten Hallinta course taught by Tero Karvinen https://terokarvinen.com/palvelinten-hallinta/

 ## About this project

-This project presents Backend for Frontend pattern architecture with Spring Boot and Next.js using Salt Project for managing code infrastructure.
+This project demonstrates a Backend for Frontend (BFF) architecture using Spring Boot for the backend and Next.js for the frontend.
+Infrastructure is managed using the Salt Project.

-The backend part of the application is completely automated with Salt, but the frontend part needs little bit configuration by hand.
+The backend setup is fully automated with Salt, while the frontend requires a small amount of manual configuration.

-The app itself has only login (bff-pattern) and simple GET-request functionalities.
+The application itself includes only login functionality (following the BFF pattern) and simple GET requests.

 ![img_2.png](img/h5-miniprojekti/img_2.png)

-Valitettavasti Googlen OAuth kirjatutumista ei voi tässä käyttää, koska Google Consolin OAuth 2.0 credentiaaleihin kelpaa Authorized redirect URI:ksi vain localhost tai validi domain.

 Unfortunately,
 Google's OAuth login is not functional in this setup